Hazardous Waste Class 1 Explosives

 1.4 Package Confined

-The final three divisions, 1.4, 1.5, and 1.6, carry lessened risks compared Division 1.1 explosives, but are still dangerous in their own right.
+The final three divisions, 1.4, 1.5, and 1.6, carry lessened risks compared to Division 1.1 explosives, but are still dangerous in their own right.

-Division 1.4 substances, like those found in signal flares, cause minor explosion that are mostly contained to their own packaging.
+Division 1.4 substances, like those found in signal flares, cause minor explosions that are mostly contained to their own packaging.
 Other examples include tracers for ammunition, certain types of fireworks and weapon cartridges, and distress signals.

 These substances only present a small hazard if they are ignited during transport.
 Even if this occurs, the package they are being transported in largely confines any hazards from the explosion, such as large projectiles.